 - 4. The case of the missing fundamental.
-From the waveform of the sawtooth generated above, measure the period of the wave using the cursors (set by the left and right mouse bottom, with the time between them and the corresponding frequency displayed in the lower right-hand corner of the display window).
-What is the period and frequency?
-Now, change the fundamental component of the sawtooth (the one at 200 Hz) to an amplitude of zero.
-Measure the period and frequency again.
-Has it changed?
-You may find it odd that a periodic wave with a fundamental frequency of 200 Hz has no energy at 200 Hz.
-Think about this!
-Try setting the first 3 or 4 harmonics of the sawtooth to zero as well.
-Does the periodicity (and hence the fundamental frequency) change? - 5.
+Compare the perceived melodic pitch (i.e., the note you would sing to match) of the sawtooth wave you just created to that of a wave with the same spectrum except with the fundamental component (at 200 Hz) set to an amplitude of zero.
+It is well known that the perceived pitch of a complex tone is not affected by the absence of the first harmonic, although the timbre (quality) of the sound will change.
+What does this allow us to infer about how the ear and brain decode pitch? - 5.
 Vowel-like waveforms.
 Try to build waves which sound like vowels.
 You can get an idea of where to put harmonics by analysing a steady vowel of your own.
 The toolbar button marked with the red circle enables recording.
 Record a sustained 'ee' or 'ah' on a monotone.
 It would be best to utter the vowel continuously, and then start and stop recording so you get a continuous waveform within the time window of the display.
 You can then analyse the wave by choosing Signal: Fourier Analysis (Find Fx).
 You will see a simplified harmonic spectrum of the original vowel in the bottom window, and the waveform of the synthesised vowel in the middle window (which can be played by pressing the blue arrow).
 You can EDIT this table of values if you like.
 Sometimes the program makes a mistake in finding the fundamental frequency (Fx).
 Check this by making an independent measurement of the Fx.
 Zoom in to a few cycles of the input waveform, and place the left cursor (left mouse button) at the start of a cycle, and the right cursor (right mouse button) at the end of the cycle.
 The time between these, and the calculated frequency can be found at the bottom right of the Esynth window (e.g., T=0.0058s F=172 Hz).
-Check that this Fx value is the same as the frequency of the first harmonic on the output spectrum.
-If not, select a different section of your vowel and retry.
+Check that this Fx value is the same as the frequency of

-- 6. Beats.
+- the first harmonic on the output spectrum.
+If not, select a different section of your vowel and retry. - 6.
+Beats.
 Switch the program to anharmonic mode (Options: Harmonise not ticked).
 Use the EDIT control panel to create two sinewaves close together in frequency so that you hear not two sounds but one sound changing in amplitude.
 Zoom in on the component waves (select Output Components on the View menu item), and scroll through them to see how sometimes the two components are pretty much in phase, and so add constructively, but at other times, are pretty much out of phase, so add destructively.
 This perceptual phenomenon is known as beats and it is related to the capability of the ear to separate out the individual frequency components of a sound.
 Estimate the period of the beating waveform.
 How do you think it relates to the frequencies of the components involved? - 7.
 Other designer wave shapes: Use the program (back in 'harmonic' mode) to create a square and triangular wave as seen on page 5 of this handout.
 For a square wave, you will only need to use the odd numbered harmonics, and, as for the sawtooth, the amplitude of the nth harmonic should be set to 1/n.
 You may like to complete the table below before you start: